-Disputes over an individual task must be raised with the Head Teacher on the day the task is returned and the task will be retained by the Head Teacher.
+Disputes over an individual task must be raised first with the appropriate teacher and subsequently with the Head Teacher on the day the task is returned, and the task will be retained by the Head Teacher.
 The Head Teacher's decision is final.
 A teacher's professional judgement cannot be the basis of an appeal.